SAML and Single Sign On Known Issues

 Description

-Authentication succeeds, but after redirecting the user to Cerberus FTP Server, the user encounters the error, “SSO authentication failed.
-Try again or contact the administrator”.
-The Cerberus FTP Server logs contain a warning message reading, “A request ID was expected but not provided in the assertion”.
+When using the "Test this application" utility in SAML-based sign-in, the authentication process succeeds.
+However, after redirecting the user to Cerberus FTP Server, an error occurs: "SSO authentication failed.
+Try again or contact the administrator."
+The Cerberus FTP Server logs show a warning message stating, "A request ID was expected but not provided in the assertion."

 Explanation

-Cerberus currently requires every authentication response it receives to match an authentication request recently initiated with Cerberus.
-Azure AD’s SAML test procedure generates an independent authentication response and sends it to Cerberus.
-Since Cerberus has not received a prior authentication request it rejects the authentication request.
+Cerberus currently requires each authentication response to match a recent authentication request initiated with Cerberus.
+Azure AD's SAML test generates an independent authentication response, which Cerberus rejects since it hasn't received a prior authentication request.

 Work-Around